modernish/modernish/README.md

 * `BUG_TRAPSUB0`: Subshells in traps fail to pass down a nonzero exit status of the last command they execute, under certain conditions or consistently, depending on the shell. (bash \<= 4.0; dash 0.5.9 - 0.5.10.2; yash \<= 2.47)
+* `BUG_TRAPUNSRE`: When a trap *uns*ets itself and then *re*sends its own signal,
+  the execution of the trap action (including functions called by it) is not interrupted by the now-untrapped signal; instead, the process terminates after completing the entire trap routine. (bash \<= 4.2; zsh)
 * `BUG_UNSETUNXP`: If an unset variable is given the export flag using the `export` command, a subsequent `unset` command does not remove that export flag again.
 Workaround: assign to the variable first, then unset it to